scrabbletank/farhome-rules/rulesdoc.md

 The number of tiles effected increases by 100 for every level cast above 5th.

-#### Illusory Space
-*5th Level*
 ___
-- **Casting Time:** 10 AP
-- **Range:** 20
-- **Duration:** concentration, 1 Hour

-You create an illusory landscape covering a 10x10x10 tile area.
-The illusion can change the look, smell, sounds and temperature of the area.
-All effects happen in the creatures mind and have no effect on the creature themselves.
-The illusion covers the landscape, you may extend the illusion up to 6 inches from a surface with no ill effects, creatures will believe they are interacting with the illusion.

-You may cast the illusion over a cliff or gap, for example creating a bridge over a a ravine.
-A creature falling from your illusion makes a Willpower save vs your spellcasting, on fail they rationalize a reason for the outcome.
-Similarly you may create an illusion of something inside the space (eg: creating an illusion of a tower in a flat meadow), with the creature making a Willpower save when attempting to interact with it.

-A creature attempting to perceive the illusion must make a perception check against your spellcasting, on success they see the illusion for what it is.

-For every level above 5th you may extend the illusory space by another 10x10x10 area.

 #### Anti-Magic Field
 *6th Level*
-___
 - **Casting Time:** 9 AP
 - **Range:** 10
 - **Duration:** concentration, 10 minutes